Luka Sučić

-Luka Sučić ([lûːka sûtʃitɕ]; born 8 September 2002) is a Croatian professional footballer who plays as a midfielder for Austrian Bundesliga club Red Bull Salzburg and the Croatia national team.
+Luka Sučić ([lûːka sûtʃitɕ]; born 8 September 2002) is a Croatian professional footballer who plays as a midfielder for La Liga club Real Sociedad and the Croatia national team.

-Career
+Club career

 On 15 July 2020, Sučić signed a new contract with Red Bull Salzburg, until the summer of 2024.

 He made his Bundesliga debut for Salzburg on 13 September 2020 in a game against Wolfsberg.
 On 25 November 2020, he made his Champions League debut, replacing Dominik Szoboszlai in 71st minute and providing Rasmus Kristensen with a pre-assist for Mërgim Berisha's goal, as Salzburg lost 3–1 to Bayern Munich.
 On 10 February 2021, Sučić scored his debut Bundesliga goal in a 3–1 victory over Austria Wien, coming off the bench to replace Berisha.

 By the beginning of the 2021–22 season, Sučić already established himself in Salzburg's squad, most notably scoring an impressive goal against Barcelona in a friendly 2–1 victory on 4 August 2021.
 On 14 September, he scored his first Champions League goal in a 1–1 draw with Sevilla.

+On 1 August 2024, he signed a 5-year contract with La Liga club Real Sociedad for a €10m fee plus a 10% sell-on clause.
+Later that year, on 6 October, he scored his first La Liga goal in a 1–1 draw against Atlético Madrid.
+On 20 February 2025, he netted a brace in a 5–2 win against Midtjylland during the Europa League knockout play-offs second leg, helping his team advance to the round of 16.